SchloesserJonas/python-logger-utility/README.md

 ### Setup
 Change the colors in the logger.py file if needed
-Add new properties to LOG_COLORS to get more log levels
 Otherwise no setup is needed, just import it and you are good to go!

 ### Usage